Abandon a gift in a Will to keep the pension?

 Do children benefit from the 3‑Generation Testamentary Trust?

 The Tax Man penalises your children and grandchildren under 18 years of age who receive unearned income over $416 per year.
-Above this amount, children pay tax at 66% and then the highest marginal tax rate.
+Above this amount, children pay tax at a rate of 66% and then the highest marginal tax rate.

 This is not the case with a 3-Generation Testamentary Trust.
 A Testamentary Trust operates through your Will only at your death.
 A Testamentary Trust offers the benefits of tax-effective income splitting without attracting the penalty tax.
 Minors deriving income under a Testamentary Trust get the benefit of the same tax-free threshold as adults.